varshagit30/To-Do-List/README.md

 This is a simple yet effective To Do List Web App built with HTML, CSS, and React.js.
 It allows you to manage your tasks and stay organized.
-You can add, mark as completed, and delete tasks effortlessly.
+You can add, mark as completed, move and delete tasks effortlessly.

 # Getting Started with Create React App